Account settings and security

 ## Accessing projects

 When inviting **Members** to your organization, you can customize which projects they can access.
 Need to adjust their access later?
-No problem—you can update permissions anytime as your team's needs evolve.
+No problem.
+You can update permissions anytime as your team's needs evolve.